 You can pre book all of your Thai accomodation with free cancellation here.

 Check out our favourite place in Bangkok: modern, cheap, close to BTS subway and with a great rooftop swimming pool!
+We loved watching sunset while chilling in the pool!

 Tanwa Hostel Chiang Mai: one of the best hostels in town, with modern facilities and very helpful staff.
+Walking distance from the night bazaar.

-Our gorgeous stay on top of a hill in Koh Tao, with private swimming pool and delightful sunsets: Viking House Villa Koh Tao.
+Last but not least, our gorgeous stay on top of a hill in Koh Tao, with private swimming pool and delightful sunsets: Viking House Villa Koh Tao.

 WEATHER – WHEN TO GO TO THAILAND?